microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 Xaml markup extensions offer this interface in the IXamlServiceProvider parameter.
 The target object/property are the instance and property identifier that the markup extension is being set on.

 ## IRootObjectProvider interface
-Describes a service that can return the root object of the markup tree being parsed.
+Provides a root object

 Xaml markup extensions offer this interface in the IXamlServiceProvider parameter.
 The root object is the root of the markup being loaded.

 ## IUriContext interface
-Provided by the Xaml loader to markup extensions to expose the base URI of the markup being loaded (in the BaseUri property)
+Provides a URI

 Xaml markup extensions offer this interface in the IXamlServiceProvider parameter.
 The URI is that of the markup file being loaded (the `resourceLocator` value passed to [Application.LoadComponent](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Application.LoadComponent)).
 The BaseUri property could be null.